sokaOrochi/minimal-mistakes/_pages/about.md

 Who is Chris?
 He is only the physical projection for us.
 Precisely speaking, he is the puppet without soul in real life.
 He is mentally dead.
 He does not want to fight anymore.
 He is fucked up.
 He is a loser.
 The only purpose why he is still breathing is for fulfilling our great cause.

 We are the last hope for him.
 Without computer, [the God access](https://www.youtube.com/watch?v=zhvyK8q2Qtg), this man is dead already.
-We lives for this shit.

 Here is the rules: